 For instance, if your ceremony is taking place outdoors and has ocean view, a great photographer will be able to describe to you the complete picture of how he will position you in the picture (how the two of you will be standing, holding each other, etc.) and what the background will look like (sun, ocean, trees, etc.) You should fall in love with your photos even before they are made.
 WeddingVenture.com advice: ask if the photographer has any photos that they've done before that would look like that.

 Another important thing to ask is which "photo session" locations to scout in the area beforehand.
 That is, right after the ceremony and before the reception (during the "cocktail" hour), it's typical for the couple to "disappear" and do a quick photo session somewhere nearby where the photographer will take pictures of just the two of them (or perhaps the two of them, close family members and the bridal party).

 The photographer you are hiring may not know the exact location very well, but he or she can tell you what kind of locations will make for the best compositions and best pictures.
-For instance, the photographer may suggest to look for a big brick wall (these work well for group pictures), for an old dirty building (provides great contrast between old wall and your new crisp white wedding dress), etc.
+For instance, the photographer may suggest looking for a big brick wall (these work well for group pictures), for an old dirty building (provides great the contrast between the old wall and your new crisp white wedding dress), etc.

 In short, the more experienced the photographer is, the more location suggestions he can give you and the better prepared you will be.
 Hey, some couples here at WeddingVenture.com paid for private access to small farms, private waterfronts or even historic buildings just for a couple of hours - just to be able to do a photoshoot there.